San Antonio Pedestrian Accident Attorney

 Q. How long does it take to recover damages for San Antonio pedestrian injury claims?

-- Pedestrian accidents in popular San Antonio areas, such as River Walk or the Alamo, often involve clear driver liability.
+- Pedestrian accidents in popular San Antonio areas, such as the River Walk or the Alamo, often involve clear driver liability.
 Because drivers must generally yield the right of way to pedestrians in crosswalks and areas of heavy foot traffic, insurance companies may quickly settle these claims.
 Most viable cases settle with insurers in the months after the claimant recovers from his/her injury or reaches maximum medical improvement.
 This allows injury lawyers to calculate total damages and make accurate settlement demands.

 Connect with a Dedicated San Antonio Pedestrian Injury Attorney